Vietnamese Lemongrass Chicken Rice Bowl

 Method

-- Rinse the jasmine rice under cold water until the water runs clear.
-Combine rice with 450ml water in a medium saucepan.
-Bring to a boil over high heat, then reduce to low, cover, and simmer for 15 minutes.
-Remove from heat and let stand covered for 5 minutes, then fluff with a fork.
+- Rinse the 300g of jasmine rice under cold running water until completely clear.
+Combine the rinsed rice with 450ml of cold water in a medium saucepan.
+Bring to a full rolling boil over high heat, then reduce immediately to the lowest possible setting, cover tightly, and simmer for 15 minutes without lifting the lid.
+Remove from heat and allow to stand covered for 5 minutes — do not open the lid during either the cooking or the resting period.
+After the full rest, uncover and fluff with a fork.
+The finished rice should have distinct but slightly sticky grains — the slightly sticky quality is correct for this bowl and aids in the chopstick or spoon scooping that Vietnamese bowl food naturally requires.